HGVSnomenclature/hgvs-nomenclature/docs/recommendations/RNA/substitution.md

   **NOTE**: based on the definition of a substitution, i.e. **one** nucleotide replaced by **one** other nucleotide, this change can not be described as a substitution like <code class="invalid">r.76_77aa>ug</code> or <code class="invalid">r.76aa>ug</code>.

 - **`NM_004006.3:r.(1388g>a)`**<br>
-  the predicted consequences on RNA level is a substitution of the `g` nucleotide at `r.1388` with a `g`.
+  the predicted consequences on RNA level is a substitution of the `g` nucleotide at `r.1388` with an `a`.

 - **`NM_004006.3:r.123=`**<br>
   a screen was performed showing that nucleotide `r.123` was a `c`, as in the coding DNA reference sequence (the nucleotide was not changed).